 - Pet food

 - Birdseed, grass seed, and squirrel food

 - Meat and dairy products

 Outside, keep trash cans tidy and lids closed.
-Walk your property to look for any potential rat food such as leftover pet food, fallen fruit, or spilled seed.
+Walk your property to look for any potential rat food, such as leftover pet food, fallen fruit, or spilled seed.
+Remove any potential nesting materials, such as cardboard boxes, newspaper, or old insulation.
 If you have pets, it’s important to clean up their poop because rats have been known to eat it.
 Rats will also seek out water, so keep your yard clear of any standing water.

-It can be a little jarring when you find a rat in your home, but you can do this!
+It can be a little jarring when you find a rat in your home, garage, or attic, but you can do this!
 Follow all the steps we’ve outlined here and your house will be rat-free before you know it.
-You can also use our Learning Library to find out more about identifying and controlling rodents.
+You can also use our Learning Library to find out more about rat removal and identifying and controlling rodents.

 *Based on no-choice laboratory testing.